Millennium Dome: Temporary reopenings

-Despite the ongoing debate about the Dome's future use, the Dome opened again during December 2003 for the Winter Wonderland 2003 experience.
+The Dome opened again during December 2003 for the Winter Wonderland 2003 experience.
 The event, which featured a large funfair, ice rink, and other attractions, culminated in a laser and firework display on New Year's Eve.
 It also served as the venue for a number of free music festivals organised by the Mayor of London under the "Respect" banner.

 Over the 2004 Christmas period, part of the main dome was used as a shelter for the homeless and others in need, organised by the charity Crisis after superseding the London Arena, which had previously hosted the event.
 In 2005, when work began for the redevelopment of the Dome, the London Arena hosted the event again.